Mahalinoro/miahy/README.md

 # MIAHY
-A platform to find and book a private counselor.
+A platform to find and book for a private counselor.

+### Get Started

+- Start the project:
+`npm run dev`